saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

   - **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm.
 It is expressed in seconds.
 If you choose one minute as the period, there is one datapoint every minute.
   - **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state.
   - **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the ALARM state.
 The breaching data points do not have to be consecutive, they just must all be within the last number of data points equal to Evaluation Period.
+  - CloudWatch **doesn't cover memory** usage by default.
+It only captures CPU usage for EC2 instances.
+To enable memory usage metric, install CW agent in EC2 instances.

 ## CloudTrail